 Dr. Murthy said, "Each of us can start now, in our own lives, by strengthening our connections and relationships.
-Our individual relationships are an untapped resource-a source
+Our individual relationships are an untapped resource-a source of healing hiding in plain sight.

 Are you seeking more social connection?